sfnxboy/Neural-Networks-and-Deep-Learning-Models/README.md

 Again, if we compare both model's predictive accuracy, their output is very similar.
 Both the random forest and deep learning models were able to predict correctly whether or not a loan will be repaid over 80% of the time.
 Although their predictive performance was comparable, their implementation and training times were not—the random forest classifier was able to train on the large dataset and predict values in seconds, while the deep learning model required a couple minutes to train on the tens of thousands of data points.
 In other words, the random forest model is able to achieve comparable predictive accuracy on large tabular data with less code and faster performance.
 The ultimate decision of whether to use a random forest versus a neural network comes down to preference.
 However, if your dataset is tabular, random forest is a great place to start.

+### Checkpoints
+With more formal applications of neural network and deep learning models, data scientists cannot afford the time or resources to build and train a model each time they analyze data.
+In these cases, a trained model must be stored and accessed outside of the training environment.
+With TensorFlow, we have the ability to save and load neural network models at any stage, including partially trained models.
+When building a TensorFlow model, if we use Keras' ModelCheckpoint method, we can save the model weights after it tests a set number of data points.
+Then, at any point, we can reload the checkpoint weights and resume model training.
+Saving checkpoints while training has a number of benefits:

+- We can short-circuit our training loop at any time (stop the function by pressing CTRL+C, or by pressing the stop button at the top of the notebook).
+This can be helpful if the model is showing signs of overfitting.
+- The model is protected from computer problems (power failure, computer crash, etc.).
+Worst-case scenario: We would lose five epochs' worth of optimization.
+- We can restore previous model weight coefficients to try and revert overfitting.